-Our Tanzania safari begins in Arusha, where we transfer to Arusha Coffee Lodge, set on a working coffee estate.
-Explore the beautifully landscaped gardens that offer a refreshing respite after our long travels, relax by the pool, or enjoy the view from your private veranda before our welcome dinner this evening.
+Our Tanzania safari begins at Kilimanjaro Airport near Arusha, with a transfer from the airport to our secluded lodge in the forested foothills of Mount Meru.
+Wander the lush gardens that offer a refreshing respite after long travels, relax by the pool, indulge in a massage in the open-air yurt, or enjoy the view of the rolling lawn from your private veranda before our welcome dinner this evening.

 Days 2–4: Tarangire National Park